-LOCAL JURISDICTION PROPOSED MITIGATION ACTION AND STRATEGY PROPOSAL Jurisdiction: Contact: Phone: MITIGATION STRATEGY INFORMATION Proposal Name: Proposal Location: Proposal Type Place an "X" by the type of mitigation strategy (one or more may apply) Flood and mud flow mitigation Fire mitigation Elevation or acquisition of repetitively damaged structures or structures in high hazard areas Mitigation Planning (i.e. update building codes, planning develop guidelines, etc.) Development and implementation of mitigation education programs Development or improvement of warning systems Additional Hazard identification and analysis in support of the local hazard mitigation plan Drinking and/or irrigation water mitigation Earthquake mitigation Agriculture - crop related mitigation Agriculture - animal related mitigation Flood inundation/Dam failure Weather/Temperature event mitigation Proposal/Event List any previous disaster related events (dates, costs, etc.) Description of Mitigation Goal Narrative: Give a detailed description of the need for the proposal, any history related to the proposal.
-List the activities necessary for its completion in the narrative section below, including estimated timeline (how long will it take).
+LOCAL JURISDICTION PROPOSED MITIGATION ACTION AND STRATEGY PROPOSAL Jurisdiction: Contact: Phone: MITIGATION STRATEGY INFORMATION Proposal Name: Proposal Location: Proposal Type Place an "X" by the type of mitigation strategy (one or more may apply) Flood and mud flow mitigation Fire mitigation Elevation or acquisition of repetitively damaged structures or structures in high hazard areas Mitigation Planning (i.e., update building codes, planning develop guidelines, etc.) Development and implementation of mitigation education programs Development or improvement of warning systems Additional Hazard identification and analysis in support of the local hazard mitigation plan Drinking and/or irrigation water mitigation Earthquake mitigation Agriculture - crop related mitigation Agriculture - animal related mitigation Flood inundation/Dam failure Weather/Temperature event mitigation DESCRIPTION OF THE PROPOSED MITIGATION STRATEGY Proposal/Event List any previous disaster related events (dates, costs, etc.) History Give a detailed description of the need for the proposal, any history related to the proposal.
+List Description of the activities necessary for its completion in the narrative section below, including estimated Mitigation Goal Narrative: timeline (how long will it take).

-Yes Χ No Responsible Agency:

-FUNDING INFORMATION

-ce an " X" by the e proj posed sour rce of funding for this proposal

-• • re not available for the proposal at this time

-jurisdict

-• • nd (road tax, assessment fees, etc.)

-FEMA H •

-- ∂ran nt Funds - Future Request

-Ната rd Mitiga ation Funds
+Does your jurisdiction have primary responsibility for the proposal?
+If not, what agency does?
+Yes X No Responsible Agency: FUNDING INFORMATION Place an "X" by the proposed source of funding for this proposal Unfunded proposal - funds are not available for the proposal at this time Local jurisdiction General Fund Local jurisdiction Special Fund (road tax, assessment fees, etc.) Non-FEMA Hazard Mitigation Funds Local Hazard Mitigation Grant Funds - Future Request